microsoft/omnichannel-chat-sdk/docs/TROUBLESHOOTING_GUIDE.md

         1. Take a look in the `network activity` and see if there's any failures.

-If the issue is not reproducible in OOB chat widget or any of the sample apps, then it's most likely an `implementation` issue.
+If the issue is not reproducible in OOB chat widget or any of the sample apps, it could be possible that's an `implementation` issue.

 ## How to debug your application